Serhiy Lyovochkin: Academic work

 Lyovochkin is the founder of the New Ukraine Institute of Strategic Research.
 At this time, the institute is focusing on such areas as reforms in Ukraine, environmental and humanitarian issues, Minsk peace reestablishment process.

-Mr. Lovochkin has a Doctor degree in Economics (2004) and has authored 35 publications on economic issues.
+Lyovochkin has a Doctor degree in Economics (2004) and has authored 35 publications on economic issues.

 He defended his thesis on the topics “National Debt of the United States of America" (1997) and “Macro-financial Stabilization in the Context of Economic Growth in Ukraine" (2004).